tvlad1234/pico-rv32ima/README.md

 - a Raspberry Pi Pico (or other RP2040 board)
 - an SD card (any capacity will work, the emulator only uses about 20MB of it)

+_This project overvolts and overclocks the RP2040!
+Use at own risk!_
 ## How to use
 The hardware is configured as follows:
 - The SD card is connected via SDIO, with the following pinout: